-Researcher Research Question (RQ) Conceptual Framework (CF) Unit of Analysis Dacey 1.
-How, if at all, do school leaders support their White teachers in developing their anti-racist White racial identity?
-Educational leaders at multiple levels (principals, assistant principals, deans, department chairs, etc.) CF: White racial identity development as an anti-racist leadership practice Gray How has Black leadership been affected by this current moment of racial reckoning?
+Researcher Research Question (RQ) Conceptual Framework (CF) Unit of Analysis Dacey How, if at all, do school leaders support their White teachers in developing their anti-racist White racial identity?
+Educational leaders at multiple levels (principals, assistant principals, deans, department chairs, etc.) CF: White racial identity development as an anti- racist leadership practice Gray How has Black leadership been affected by this current moment of racial reckoning?
 What aspects of community cultural wealth, if any, do Black leaders leverage in their practice?
-Black educational leaders at multiple levels (principals, assistant principals, deans, department chairs, etc.) CF: Community cultural wealth as a specific part of anti-racist leadership practice Ро How do Asian women school leaders perceive their navigation of leadership during the COVID 19 pandemic and racial reckoning?
-In what ways do the racialized or gendered experiences of Asian Asian female educational leaders at multiple levels (principals, program leaders, department chairs, etc.)
+Black educational leaders at multiple levels (principals, assistant principals, deans, department chairs, etc.) CF: Community cultural wealth as a specific part of anti-racist leadership practice Po How do Asian Women school leaders perceive their navigation of leadership during the COVID 19 pandemic and racial reckoning?
+In what ways do the racialized or gendered experiences of Asian female leaders inform their instructional practice?
+Asian female educational leaders at multiple levels (principals, program leaders, department chairs, etc.) CF: Sympathetic Instructional Leadership Smith In what ways, if at all, do educational leaders perceive or make sense of the emergence of anti-racism in predominantly White schools?
+What are the conditions that support or constrain the enactment of anti-racist practices in predominantly White schools?
+Educational leaders at multiple levels (principals, assistant principals, deans, department chairs, etc.) in predominantly White schools (defined as >70% White student body).